-This agreement is between (s tudent) and the William Paterson University Department of Psychology, Psy.D.
-Program in (Clinical Psychology.
+This agreement is between (student) and the William Paterson University Department of Psychology, Psy.D.
+F Program in Clinical Psychology.
 The Psy.D.
-Program in Clinical Psychology and the studen t agree to the following terms: I. Terms The student will complete a supplemental supervised clir required for doctoral degree completion, and it is not cor of study.
-For students to count these supplemental clinical hours of be program certified.
-To gain program certification, the s - 1.
-Log these hours in time2track or similar application by the site supervisor, a licensed psychologist on, with the completed hours approved 2.
-Affirm that student will receive 1 hour of clinical s client contact hours. supervision for every 4 face-to-face II.
-Site The student will complete this supervised clinical training g at: III.
-Liability a small fee through the Trust.
+Program in Clinical Psychology and the student agree to the following terms: I. Terms The student will complete a supplemental suprequired for doctoral degree completion, and of study. pervised clinical training experience that is not it is not considered part of the required program For students to count these supplemental clin be program certified.
+To gain program certific ical hours on the APPI, per APPIC, the hours must ation, the student will: Log these hours in time2track or similar by the site supervisor, a licensed psycholog or application, with the completed hours approved gist 2.
+Affirm that student will receive 1 hour client contact hours. of clinical supervision for every 4 face-to-face II.
+Site The student will complete this supervised clin ical training at: III.
+Liability · a small fee through the Trust.
 For more information, please see their website: